SussexUCU/USS/data/break_even_discount_rates/README.md

 [2021 breakeven discount rate calculation](https://docs.google.com/spreadsheets/d/1hZUzScgtPOYlRoO7J7Yh8vpqjIsuqporQZomzBa3iRE/edit?usp=sharing "2021")

-The calculation method is roughly as follows.
+The calculation method is roughly as follows and agrees with the Excel IRR function.

 ## Method for 2017 and 2020